AnonymousCSResearcher/MathdocClassEntityExplainability/README.md

 extract_surroundingtext_multiprocess.py
 ```

-2) The identifier statistics are extracted from the 'annotation_catalog_all.pkl' using
+2) The identifier statistics (Figure 2 and Table II) are extracted from the 'annotation_catalog_all.pkl' using
 ```
 compare_predictions_classifier_to_cooccurrence.py
 ```